 - Place the apples on the parchment paper or silpat and let cool.

-- For a very cool looking arty effect make a half recipe of the candy syrup above and color it black.
+- For a very cool arty effect, make a half recipe of the candy syrup above and color it black.

 Popcorn balls are a Halloween tradition.

 You will need:

 - 1 cup brown sugar

 - 3 ½ quarts of popped popcorn (unpopped kernels removed)

 - Mix the sugars, the corn syrup and the water together in a saucepan and heat over a medium flame until sugar is completely dissolved.

 - Continue to cook until the syrup is 240 degrees or at the soft ball stage.
 The soft ball stage is when a small amount of the syrup is added to cool water and it forms a soft, malleable ball.